AlecJ/ava2/readme.md

 Thanks for taking the time to check my github.
 I'm very proud of this project and hope it accurately demonstrates my skills as a developer.

-This game is played with up to 5 players, although a player can control multiple teams by joining with multiple web tabs.

 Best,
 Alec

 # Axis vs Allies

+This game is played with up to 5 players, although a player can control multiple teams by joining with multiple web tabs.

-## Installation
+## Local Development

+Requirements:

-install Node 23
+-   Node 23
-install Docker
+-   Docker

 ## Run

-run with
+Frontend:
 `cd ui`
 `npm install`
 `npm run dev`

+Backend:
+`docker-compose up`

+Connect to the mongo service and create a db named `ava` (or anything and update the mongo URI.)

 ## To Do

-##

--   submarine logic
--   bomber logic

--   Transports must have at least 1 movement point remaining to unload any units
--   prevent attempt to unload to sea or when unavailable

-##

--   indicate territory has factory
+-   russia cannot perform battles? need to check out chris's game
+-   two battles created?

+-   fix main menu
+-   (me) for who is the player's country

+-   selectTerritory validation rules
 -   during mobilization, highlight factory tiles
 -   highlight selected territory

 -   cannot select hawaii
 -   west russia border removed
--   polling for team select lobby (if first and waiting)

 -   remove console logs
 -   add logging

 -   toast popup with api error status
+-   toast message for purchasing unit
+-   toast message for each phase

+-   fix loading spinners

+## Future Work

 -   :param game_state:

--   player key request validation (end phase/turn)

 -   backend tests
 -   check TODOs
 -   type checking functions

--   toast message for purchasing unit
--   toast message for each phase

--   fix loading spinners

-##

--   compiling vue app
--   hosting site

-##

-Future Work:

 -   refactor getPlayerTeamNum
 -   see what units are in a transport during combat?